ercinakcay/order-management/README.md

 # Order Management API

-Order management API is basicly taking customer basket and at the end of the transaction and compete through making order with all processes.
+Order management API is basically taking customer basket and at the end of the transaction and compete through making order with all processes.

 ## Getting Started